Pre-Calabi-Yau algebras and topological quantum field theories: Pre-Calabi-Yau algebras and categories

 We note that restricting attention to the structure maps $m_{(1)}$ gives a definition of morphism that agrees with the definition of $A_\infty$-morphism, so we have the following result. \begin{proposition} The functor $(A,m) \mapsto (A, \mu = m_{(1)})$ gives a forgetful functor from the category of pre-CY algebras of any dimension $d$ over $\kk$ to the category of $A_\infty$-algebras over $\kk$. \end{proposition} Finally we note that the results above also generalize immediately to the setting of pre-CY categories (i.e. with multiple objects), in the same way that functors between $A_\infty$-categories are defined.

 \begin{remark} Leray and Vallette \cite{leray2022pre} have recently used the formalism of properads to describe a certain notion of morphism of (curved) pre-CY algebras.
 This morphism is given in terms of the decomposition map of some ``Koszul dual coproperad'', which they describe using certain decompositions of the disc into two types of regions, which they call `partitioned bangles'.
-It appears that one can translate from that language to ours by assigning to each `partitioned bangle' the sum over the terms in the composition $g \circ f$ that one gets by putting $f$ vertices in one type of region and $g$ vertices in the other type of region.
-We will not present a careful comparison here, but we believe the two notions of morphism agree. \end{remark}
+In the non-curved case, their definition agrees with the category of pre-CY algebras we defined above, as shown in a more recent version of their preprint \cite[Prop.4.7]{leray2022pre}. \end{remark}